 University Strategic Planning Council

-The University Strategic Planning Council is charged with the oversight for the implementation and execution of Boise State’s strategic plan: Blueprint for Success, 2021-2026.
-The SPC will integrate and coordinate the divisional and cross-functional committee work to provide a comprehensive approach and management of the university’s progress on the plan.
-It will aggregate data and reporting from these groups into summaries for and recommendations to President Tromp and the Executive Team.
-At regular intervals, it will also update the campus community on the progress of the plan.
-For questions about a specific Division’s or cross-functional unit’s strategic plan implementation, please contact the representative listed below.
+The University Strategic Planning Council (USPC) is charged with the oversight for the implementation and execution of Boise State’s Strategic Plan: Blueprint for Success, 2021-2026.
+The USPC integrates and coordinates divisional and cross-functional committee work to provide a comprehensive approach and management of the university’s progress on the plan.
+The USPC aggregates data and reporting from these groups into summaries for and recommendations to President Tromp and the Executive Team.
+At regular intervals, the USPC updates the campus community on the progress of the plan.

 |Argia Beristain||Associate Vice President of Advancement, representing University Advancement|